Located on the left of the interface, the mapping panels contain everything related to the geometry, transformation and organization of your shapes.

 Player properties

-Here are the properties you'll find if you select one player shape:
+Here are the properties you'll find if you select one Player:

 - Display mode: this lets you choose whether to display the content of your player in the full player area or just in the faces of its group.
 Learn more about them here.

-- Postprocessing effects: this section lets you add and manage postprocessing effects on your player.
+- Shaders: this section lets you add and manage postprocessing effects on your player.
 Those are not counted as "content" per say, as they behave more like "filters" that affect the content in your player.
 Learn more about them here.

 Vertex properties

-Here are the properties you'll find if you select one point in a face:
+Here are the properties you'll find if you select one point of a Face:

 Center properties

-Here are the properties you'll find if you select a face or its Center:
+Here are the properties you'll find if you select a Center:

 - X and Y: these input fields let you set the coordinates of the Center in the Canvas.
 You can animate them with LFOs.
 Learn more about it here.